SamueleGerminiani/bash_tutorial/README.md

 Did you know?
 Instead of copying, you can use the 'mv' command to move files and directories.
-The 'mv' command is exspecially usefull to change the name of files or directories
+The 'mv' command is especially useful to change the name of files or directories

 ``` {.sourceCode .bash}